USRA-STI/gdt-cgro/README.rst

 The GDT-CGRO is an extension to Gamma-ray Data Tools that adds functions specific to the CGRO mission.

+The full documentation can be found `here <https://astro-gdt-cgro.readthedocs.io/en/latest/>`_.

 Normal Installation
 -------------------